Signalspielplatz/Chaospager-Infos/Hardware.md

-# Chaospager Hardware
+# ChaosPager Hardware

-The 39c3 Prototypes are based on a mainboard which holds evevrything together and has some soldered on sub-PCBs for logical fuctions.
+The 39c3 Prototypes are based on a mainboard which holds everything together and has some soldered on sub-PCBs for logical fuctions.

 ## Mainboard